Ideal Whitehead Graphs in Out(F_r) III: Achieved Graphs in Rank 3: Introduction

 \subsection{Acknowledgements}

-The author expresses gratitude to Lee Mosher for incredible patience and generosity, invaluable discussions, and answers to her endless questions; Mark Feighn for numerous meetings and question answers, as well as recommendations for uses of her methods; Michael Handel for meeting with her and recommendations, particularly on how to finish proving the FIC; Yael Algom-Kfir and Mladen Bestvina for all they patiently taught her; Arnaud Hilion for his advice; and Martin Lustig for his continued interest in her work.
+The author expresses gratitude to Lee Mosher for incredible patience and generosity, invaluable discussions, and answers to her endless questions; Mark Feighn for numerous meetings and question answers, as well as recommendations for uses of her methods; Michael Handel for meeting with her and recommendations; Yael Algom-Kfir and Mladen Bestvina for all they patiently taught her; Arnaud Hilion and Ilya Kapovich for their assistance and advice; and Martin Lustig for his continued interest in her work.
 She also extends her gratitude to Bard College at Simon's Rock and the CRM for their hospitality.